-- the timing and progress of preclinical and clinical development activities; - the number and scope of preclinical and clinical trials for separate indications we decide to pursue; - raising necessary additional funds; - the progress of the development efforts of parties with whom we may enter into collaboration arrangements; - our ability to maintain our current development activities and to establish new ones; - our ability to establish new licensing or collaboration arrangements; - the successful initiation and completion of clinical trials with safety, tolerability and efficacy profiles that are satisfactory to Health Canada, the FDA or the EMA, or any other comparable foreign regulatory authority; - the receipt and related terms of regulatory approvals from applicable regulatory authorities, including our marketing authorization with conditions from Health Canada for ALBRIOZA and the post-marketing requirements from the FDA for RELYVRIO; - the availability of drug substance and drug product for use in production of AMX0035; - establishing and maintaining agreements with third-party manufacturers for clinical supply for our clinical trials and commercial manufacturing; - our ability to obtain and maintain patents, trade secret protection and regulatory exclusivity, both in the U.S. and internationally; - our ability to protect our rights in our intellectual property portfolio; - the commercialization in Canada and the U.S. of AMX0035 (known as ALBRIOZA in Canada and RELYVRIO in the U.S.) and in other potential jurisdictions, if and when approved; - obtaining and maintaining third-party insurance coverage and adequate reimbursement; - the acceptance of AMX0035, if approved, by patients, the medical community and third-party payors; - competition with other product; and - a continued acceptable safety profile of our therapies in pre-approval market access programs or in commercial access following approval.
+- the timing and progress of preclinical and clinical development activities; - the number and scope of preclinical and clinical trials for separate indications we decide to pursue; - raising additional funds, if necessary; - the progress of the development efforts of parties with whom we may enter into collaboration arrangements; - our ability to maintain our current development activities and to establish new ones; - our ability to establish new licensing or collaboration arrangements; - the successful initiation and completion of clinical trials with safety, tolerability and efficacy profiles that are satisfactory to Health Canada, the FDA or the EMA, or any other comparable foreign regulatory authority; - the successful implementation and compliance with the terms of regulatory approvals from applicable regulatory authorities, including our marketing authorization with conditions from Health Canada for ALBRIOZA and the post-marketing requirements from the FDA for RELYVRIO: - the successful receipt and related terms of regulatory approval for AMX0035 for the treatment of ALS, if approved in the future by the European Commission; - the availability of drug substance and drug product for use in production of AMX0035; - establishing and maintaining agreements with third-party manufacturers for clinical supply for our clinical trials and commercial manufacturing; - our ability to obtain and maintain patents, trade secret protection and regulatory exclusivity, both in the U.S. and internationally; - our ability to protect our rights in our intellectual property portfolio;

+- the successful commercialization of ALBRIOZA in Canada and RELYVRIO in the U.S. of AMX0035 in other potential jurisdictions, if and when approved; - obtaining and maintaining third-party insurance coverage and adequate reimbursement; - the acceptance of our products and product candidates, if approved, by patients, the medical community and third-party payors; - competition with other product; and - a continued acceptable safety profile of our therapies in pre-approval market access programs or in commercial access following approval.

 A change in the outcome of any of these variables with respect to the development of AMX0035 or any future product candidates could have a significant impact on the cost and timing associated with the development of our product candidates.
-We may never succeed in obtaining or maintaining regulatory approval for AMX0035 or any future product candidates.
+We may never succeed in obtaining or maintaining, as applicable, regulatory approval for AMX0035 or any future product candidates.